open-mmlab/Amphion/models/vc/vevo/README.md

 Running this will automatically download the pretrained model from HuggingFace and start the inference process.
 The result audio is by default saved in `models/vc/vevo/wav/output*.wav`, you can change this in the scripts  `models/vc/vevo/infer_vevo*.py`

 ## Citations

+If you use Vevo in your research, please cite the following papers:

 ```bibtex
 @article{vevo,